aranjan1002/HPCC-Platform/Documentation.md

 13. Many similar topics here (http://hpccsystems.com/download/docs/ecl-language-reference/html) point to the same url.
 For example: Apply and Apply function.
 I am not sure whether that serves any purpose.
 14. It would probably be a good idea to generate an error if an option is not available but used in command line.
 For example if I use something like -fanyrandomthing, it does not generate an error.

+There are certain things which I believe were really valuable experiences for me during the internship.
+Getting to know how to work with github was a great addition to my resume.